 Clover is often used as a cover crop because of its nitrogen fixing properties.
 I recommend to harvest it and toss the leaves in the compost or use as a mulch.
 It’s also valuable as a food source for pollinators.
 It can also be used in a tea as I mentioned earlier.
 I like clover and advocate that people accept it as a beneficial plant and not as a weed!

 Dandelions are probably the most complained about “weed” in the lawn or garden.
 They have deep taproots which make them tricky to remove but that taproot also allows dandelions to gather nutrients from deeper layers of soil.
-Harvest the flowers and leaves then use in a plant fertilizing tea.
-Or make dandelion wine!
+Dandelions are edible and highly nutritious plus they can be used in the garden.
+Make an organic fertilizer by harvestings the flowers and leaves then use in a plant tea.
+Or make dandelion wine for yourself!
 Dandelions are also great for pollinators.

 I’m not a fan of hairy bittercress.
 When it goes to seed it has sharp seeds that pop up in the air when you pass by them.
 It’s easy to how or pull up by hand before it goes to seed.

-Henbit is responsible for turning lawns in the spring into swaths of purple flowers.
+Lamium is responsible for turning lawns in the spring into swaths of purple flowers.
+There are two common types of Lamium: hebit and dead nettle.
 It’s a good food source for pollinators in the spring.
 Let your fescues grow high in the winter to gradually remove it from the lawn over time or just accept having a colorful purple yard!
 A little spring color is a good thing!

 I think what we consider weeds needs reevaluated.
 Many weeds offer benefits to gardeners.
 We should save the weed title for those deserving of it like ragweed or Johnson grass!